Black Widow (Natasha Romanova): In other media

 Scarlett Johansson (pictured in 2019) portrays Black Widow in the Marvel Cinematic Universe.

 In 1975, Angie Bowie wished to make a film or television series starring herself as Black Widow.
 The idea came while she was having lunch with Stan Lee, and he sold her the film rights for one dollar.
 Bowie had costumes made and cast Ben Carruthers as Daredevil, but she was unable to get funding for the project and its production only went as far as test photography.

 With the success of the animated television show Spider-Man and His Amazing Friends in the 1980s, a Black Widow show was considered as one of several possible follow ups.
 In 1996, a Black Widow television film was written by Mel Friedmen and Christopher Cosby for Fox Broadcasting Company.
 The script depicted Black Widow as a magazine publisher with a double-life as a crime-fighter, having her fight a crime syndicate called Octopus that killed her father.
 Marvel Studios and Lionsgate Films collaborated on a possible film adaptation written by David Hayter, but a series of poorly-performing action movies starring women in the mid-2000s caused Lionsgate to back out of the project.

 A film adaptation of Black Widow appears in the Marvel Cinematic Universe, played by Scarlett Johansson.
 She first appeared as a supporting character in Iron Man 2 (2010) and reprised the role in The Avengers (2012), Captain America: The Winter Soldier (2014), Avengers: Age of Ultron (2015), Captain America: Civil War (2016), Avengers: Infinity War (2018), and Avengers: Endgame (2019) before taking a leading role in Black Widow (2021).
 She was voiced by Lake Bell in What If...?
-(2021–2024).
+(2021–2024) and X-Men '97 (2026).

 Black Widow has been adapted in several video games and animated television series based on Marvel Comics properties.
 The character is frequently voiced by Laura Bailey, who has portrayed Black Widow in animated series such as Avengers Assemble (2013) and Spider-Man (2017) as well as video games such as Lego Marvel Super Heroes (2013), Marvel Ultimate Alliance 3: The Black Order (2019), Marvel's Avengers (2020), and Marvel Rivals (2024).
 Other voice actresses for Black Widow include Olivia d'Abo in the film Ultimate Avengers (2006), Lena Headey in The Super Hero Squad Show (2009), and Vanessa Marshall in The Avengers: Earth's Mightiest Heroes (2010).